Sognefjord: Tourism

 Around the inner end of the fjord, three of Norway's famous stave churches have survived: Kaupanger and Urnes (along the shoreline) and Borgund (30 km into the Lærdal valley).

 The Sognefjord Span (power lines) crosses the fjord with a span of 4597 m.
 This is the second largest span of power lines in the world.
 The fjord has become a tourist attraction with summer tourists being an important part of the local economy.

 Transport

 There is a plan to build a road across the Sognefjord, crossing through a submerged tube in mid-water anchored to floats.
 This will avoid storms on the surface, and will not have to go over a kilometer deep to get below the bed of the fjord.

 There are many ferry crossings of the Sognefjord.
-One of the ferryboats that traverses this fjord is the MV Ampere, the world's first battery-electric car ferry, which crosses the fjord between the towns of Lavik and Ytre Oppedal.
+One of the ferryboats that traverses this fjord is the MV Ampere, the world's first battery-electric car ferry, which crosses the fjord between the villages of Lavik and Ytre Oppedal.